 The Theatrical Residency Program

 The Playwrights Horizons Theatrical Residency Program offers excellent practical experience and training for a career in the arts.
 Being a resident at Playwrights Horizons enables you to work side by side with some of the top professionals in the American theater.
 Residencies are offered in Directing, Stage Management, Costumes, Props, Casting, Development, Theater Management, Literary Management, Musical Theater, and Marketing.

 Because our residents provide invaluable support to our institution and are treated like staff members, a residency at Playwrights Horizons will give you marketable experience in your chosen field as well as professional contacts that will help you get a "foot in the door" in the future.
 We're most proud of the fact that many alumni of our residency program have gone on to become some of the most active directors, writers, composers, and arts administrators in theater.
 In addition, many current staff members are former residents—including Tim Sanford, our Artistic Director.

 in their own words

 Listen to an interview with the Playwrights Horizons 2011/12 Season Residents (Marketing, Directing, Literary, Casting, Musical Theater, Development, and Stage Management) as they discuss their experiences at Playwrights Horizons.
 A co-production by 2011/12 Season Marketing Resident Lianne DiFabbio, 2012 Summer Marketing Resident Dave Ciano, and 2012/13 Season Marketing Resident Katie Stoppiello.

 Playwrights Horizons, its staff, and the artists who grace its stages together form a perfect environment for anyone interested in how great theater gets made.
-During my year as Musical Theater/Artistic Resident, I made impressive connections, got valuable career advice, and witnessed breathtaking art take shape in the rehearsal room.—- Bobby Lopez, 1997/98 Artistic and Musical Theater Resident, Composer & Lyricist- Broadway: The Book of Mormon and Avenue Q (Tony Awards); Film: Frozen (Golden Globe Award)
+During my year as Musical Theater/Artistic Resident, I made impressive connections, got valuable career advice, and witnessed breathtaking art take shape in the rehearsal room.—- Bobby Lopez, 1997/98 Artistic and Musical Theater Resident, Composer & Lyricist- Broadway: The Book of Mormon and Avenue Q (Tony Awards); Film: Frozen (Golden Globe Award, Oscar)

-Seasonal Production Residencies (Directing, Stage Management, Costumes and Props) may begin as early as the end of July depending on show schedules.
-Seasonal Administrative Residencies (Casting, Development, Theater Management, Literary Management, Marketing and Musical Theater) run from late August through the end of May.
+Seasonal Production Residencies (Directing and Stage Management) may begin as early as the end of July depending on show schedules.
+Seasonal Administrative Residencies (Casting, Costumes, Development, Props, Theater Management, Literary Management, Marketing and Musical Theater) run from late August through the end of May.